Ferchke7/Recipes/README.md

 No additional configuration is required.
 Usage

-    Start the application by running the main class RecipeApiApplication.java.

     Use the following endpoints to interact with the API:
         POST /api/register - Register a new user by sending a JSON object with the user's email and password.